Monday, November 21, 2022

 Whatever is the case, Dylan means to provoke.
 And does.
 There’s poison in this book, and if you’re reading it, you’re drinking it.
 To keep from swallowing it, you need to spit it back in the form of complaint, question, dialogue.
 You need to consider that words might mean what they say.
 You need to grapple with the possibility that the great Bob (“Blowin’ in the Wind”) Dylan, like Atticus Finch, may have aged into a wretched bigot.
 Or—worse in a way? better?—that he is merely playing that role in this book, thus to extend a career-long compulsion to alienate the affections of his audience, leave turds for his followers to step in.

 As Dylan writes on an early page, “Art is an argument.”
 So let me close out my half of this one.
 The Philosophy of Modern Song is, both cumulatively and in many of its parts, ugly, hostile, bellicose, and tiresome.
 Its impetus is not to broaden and deepen but to scold and exclude.
 It takes more than it gives, and it doesn’t earn the depth of indulgence required to rationalize or minimize that fact.
 Chronicles was, and is, a great folk book.
 It’s a serious book, and a comical one; it cares about facts, but can’t help lying; up to its neck in the past, it has arms and legs that swing free in the present.
-It is a great folk book because it asks you inside: it opens itself to anyone who opens it.
+It’s a great folk book because it asks you inside: it opens itself to anyone who opens it.
 Philosophy is likewise a folk book, but one written by a different kind of American crank—Cotton Mather, say—and its openness is an illusion, a trap.
-Instead of a room filled with books and windows and furniture and warmth, it’s a dank, musty enclosure inhabited by an old man whose resentments surround him like snarling cats and who clutches his piece of the past like a flag.
+Instead of a room filled with books and windows and furniture and warmth, it’s a dank, musty enclosure inhabited by an old man whose resentments surround him like snarling cats, and who clutches his piece of the past like a flag.
 Only gradually do you realize that his mutterings have become rants, or that the gnarled hand that once molded memories and shaped stories has become a finger pointed at others.
 Yet you listen, because—because he is Dylan.
 You shift in your seat, roll your eyes at the outrageous remarks, but you stay with him.

 And eventually you see that he has, this whole time, been walling the two of you up together, like damned souls in a Poe story.
 Closing Chronicles, you walked away breathing fresh air; everything around you felt bigger, more interesting.
 This book you close with a gasp of relief and the taste of mortar in your mouth, as if having escaped a shrinking room through the last remaining rectangle of daylight.
 Some people, both less turned off than I by Dylan’s bile and more invested in defending his monumentality, will gaslight themselves and others by making The Philosophy of Modern Song appear, or seem, the exact opposite of what it appears and seems to be.
 I choose to pay Dylan the respect of believing that he does not talk falsely.
 Which might make me the biggest fool of all—but I’d rather be a free-breathing fool than a walled-up sucker.